 What makes one of these platforms “good?”

-- Maybe the question should be, "can you build secure APIs without a dedicated API Security tool?".
+Maybe the question should be, "Can you build secure APIs without a dedicated API Security platform?".

 Out of the Players listed, who are the top to consider?